williamw0625/uber-code-challenge/README.md

 Online part:

-app/viewer.py: view layer, for html send and recv, render web page, call functions provided by the controller layer
+app/viewer.py: view layer, for html request send and recv, render web page, call functions provided by the controller layer

 app/controller.py: control layer, for process data from the model layer and return back to the viewer layer

-app/models.py: model layer, for return the data from db
+app/models.py: model layer, for return the data from postgre db.
+For simplicity, there is one table movie_location in the existing db.

 app/error_displayer: for managing the internal error